 The purpose of the Arkansas Single Parent Scholarship Fund (ASPSF) is to provide supplemental financial assistance to those single parents living in Arkansas who are pursuing a course of instruction that will improve their income-earning potential.
 Guidelines for the manner in which the scholarship may be used are at the discretion of each scholarship provider.
+Dollar amounts for the scholarships will vary.
 Applicants must live in the state of Arkansas or in Bowie County, TX and meet the following definition of "single parent" (all 3 categories): Marital status - you're single (never married, widowed, divorced, legally separated) or you're married but living apart and your divorce will be final by the time the scholarship is awarded;

 Parenting Status: You're the custodial parent or guardian with physical custody (50% or more) of at least one dependent child.
 A dependent child is 18 or younger, older than 18 and still in high school, or a severely disabled adult living with and dependent on you.